roabhi/Stylus-hack-Lemon/README.md

 ```

+The contract deployed for the hachathon can be seen [here](https://sepolia.arbiscan.io/address/0xceb9c5f083aceb8b48adbaaa3f953cd522c2997b)

 For the hackathon only simple functions work.
 If you want to add more
 type mappings from C to Solidity feel free to fork the repo and edit the
 mappings included in the